cthoyt/cthoyt.github.io/_posts/2025-12-19-pubmed-ner-starter.md

 # get a grounder loaded up with a specific version of MeSH.
 # if you don't specify a version, the latest will be used.
-# get a grounder loaded up with a specific version of MeSH
 grounder: ssslm.Grounder = pyobo.get_grounder("mesh", versions="2018")

-# get ten PubMed identifiers about diabetes. note that the
+# get 5 PubMed identifiers about diabetes. note that the
-# PubMed API has been horrifically slow lately, so either
+# PubMed API has been horrifically slow lately, so please be patient
-# be patient or consider processing PubMed in bulk, which
-# is also slow, but more consistent
 pubmed_ids: list[str] = pubmed_downloader.search("diabetes", backend="api", retmax=5)
 click.echo(f"got {len(pubmed_ids)} pubmed IDs")